abbotto/rectangular/readme/naming.md

 - Filters should be named in `lowerCamelCase` format.

 ### Services
-- Services that are created with `.service` should be named in `UpperCamelCase` format.
+- All services are singletons.
-- Services that are created with `.service` are `constructor` functions.
+- A service that is invoked with `.service()` is a `constructor` function.
+- A service that is invoked with `.service()` can be instantiated with the `new` keyword, and uses `this` for public methods and variables.
-- Services that are created with `.factory` return `function values` and should be named in `lowerCamelCase` format.
+- A service that is invoked with `.service()`  should be named in `UpperCamelCase` format.
 - Built-in Angular services are prefixed with `$`.
 To keep things consistent and concise, all other services should have a suffix of `$`.
 	- Built-in: `$location`.
 	- Other: `Weather$`.

+#### Factories
+- Factories return an object that contains the members of the service.
+- A factory is an implementation of a service that is invoked with `.factory()`.
+- A factory should be named in `lowerCamelCase` format.

 #### Caveat
 - Currently, there isn't an `eslint-plugin-angular` rule to enforce naming conventions on `constructor` services.